zjibben/computing-tutorials/README.md

 # About
 This is a collection of tutorials useful for helping new students to get up and running in computational science.
+I try to limit myself to one good link for a given subject, so there is a lot of good material out on the web not listed here.

 Most resources here are freely available online, but in some cases a good book is also listed.
-The advanced material provided at the end is almost entirely books available for purchase.
+Much of the intermediate-advanced material at the end are books.

 # Getting Started
 ## Running a UNIX-like Operating System
 For the most part, research software is written for UNIX-like operating systems.
 Mac users are already good to go, but it isn't a bad idea to be familiar with a Linux distribution too.
 If you're a Windows user, you will likely find it easiest to install Ubuntu, but any popular Linux distribution is fine.
 Below are two ways to set up Ubuntu.